 |Up to 13%

 Is Clorox or Bleach Cheaper than Pool Chlorine?

-As you can see by the table below that bleach, pool liquid chlorine and calcium hypochlorite cost about the same to raise swimming pool chlorine levels.
-The cost to buy each product may seem different but when you take into account the difference in the chlorine strength of each product they are very similar in cost.
+As you can see by the table below, bleach, pool liquid chlorine, and calcium hypochlorite cost about the same to raise swimming pool chlorine levels.
+The cost to buy each product may seem different, but when you take into account the difference in the chlorine strength of each product, they are very similar in cost.

 Both products are safe for swimmers as they are the same chemical, sodium hypochlorite.
 And they both safely sanitize pools as long as the correct amount is added.
 Downsides of Using Clorox or Household Bleach in a Pool

 Pros and Cons of Using Bleach to Disinfect Pool

 Check out the chart below for a quick breakdown of all the pros and cons of using bleach.